-Rail freight is considered to be one of the environmentally friendliest modes of transport of goods, with an important role in the freight transport market.
+Rail freight is considered to be one of the environmentally friendliest modes of transport of goods, with animportant role in the freight transport market.
 It contributes to the development of society and combines economic and social progress with respect also of the environment.
-Due to exogenous (e.g. entry of competition in road and air transport, technological innovations oriented to other modes of transport, change in transport policy measures, lack of flexibility, inefficiency, overemployment, low level of innovations and modernization, lack of cooperation of rail industry stakeholders, technological lag, etc factors, rail freight lost its competitiveness in the transport services resulting in a decrease in the transport performance of the rail sector.
-At the same time a shift of transport to other sometime less environmentally friendly modes of transport has occurred.
+Due to exogenous (e.g. entry of competition in road and air transport, technological innovations oriented to other modes of transport, change in transport requirements and logistic chain requirements, etc.) and endogenous (e.g. lack of appropriate transport policy measures, lack of flexibility, inefficiency, overemployment, low level of innovations and modernization, lack of cooperation of rail industry stakeholders, technological lag, etc) factors, rail freight lost its competitiveness in the transport services resulting in a decrease in the transportperformance of the rail sector.
+At the same time a shift of transport to other sometime less environmentallyfriendly modes of transport has occurred.
 This shift leads to higher proportion of external costs of transport.
-The need for higher investments into rail transport infrastructure is a must in order to reach improvement and gain higher market share to rail against road.
+The need for higher investments into rail transport infrastructure is a must in order to reach improvementand gain higher market share to rail against road.
 This unfavourable state has to be addressed by individual states and on the EU level as well.

 Increasing requirements on quality and availability of rail freight services led to the intention to establish the new European rail freight corridor Amber.
-The corridor establishment brought the connection between tttAdriatic seaport in the Republic of Slovenia and inland ports on the Danube and terminals in Hungary and the Slovak Republic and Poland, but it brings also the perspective of railway transport development with Serbia and the improvement of the railway transport in the Europe - Asia direction.
-Quality and efficiency of RFC Amber need to be assessed and subsequently, based on the assessment, appropriate measures need to be taken to increase the competitiveness and growth of the overall efficiency of the corridor.
-The proposed strategy was developed based on acquisition, processing and subsequent evaluation of technical, technological, transport and economic indicators obtained from various sources.
+The corridor establishment brought the connection betweenthe Adriatic seaport in Slovenia and inland ports on the Danube and terminals in Hungary, Slovakia and Poland, but it brings also the perspective of railway transport development with Serbia and the improvement of the railway transport in the Europe - Asia direction.
+Quality and efficiency of RFC Amber need to be assessed and subsequently, based on the assessment, appropriate measuresneed to be taken to increase the competitiveness and growth of the overall efficiency of the corridor.
+Theproposed strategy was developed based on acquisition, processing and subsequent evaluation oftechnical, technological, transport and economic indicators obtained from various sources.